-Ethiopia is registering unprecedented economic growth and in the year 2009, it was in the top five of the fastest growing economies according to information obtained from CIA World Fact Book and the IMF.
+Ethiopia registered unprecedented economic growth and in the first 2 decades of this century; it was in the top five of the fastest growing economies according to information obtained from CIA World Fact Book and the IMF.
 At the heart of the growth lies the import export trade and the maritime sector plays a great role in facilitating trade.

 The shipping industry takes the big share of transportation of goods at sea and its importance to fastest growing economies such as Ethiopia cannot be more stressed.
 In addition to providing sea transportation, the shipping industry earns foreign currency for a country by way of employment.
 The regular salaries that seafarers earn and remit to their respective countries have a direct impact on the economic viability of their families in particular, and to the countries in general.
 Philippines is one example where citizens hired in foreign shipping companies as seafarers send back their salary and this remittance is more than 2 billion USD per year.

 The various regulations, codes, conventions that seek higher standards from the global shipping industry mean that there is a lack of trained and competent seafarers in the industry.
 Ethiopia should seize this opportunity and provide well trained seafarers to the global shipping industry.

 Ethiopian Shipping and Logistics (ESL), the country’s flag career and with nearly 60 years experience, has established a Maritime Training Institute at Babugaya, Bishoftu, which trains its own shipping personnel and others who would like to be hired in foreign shipping companies.
 The training is given as per the requirements of STCW95 (Standards of Training, Certification and Watch keeping as amended in 1995) as amended at Manila in 2010.